younishd/endobox/README.md

 ## Get a Box

 Now you probably want to know how to get all these boxes.
+The answer is a nice facade class.
 Here you go:

 ```php
 // Get a PHP box